McCarthyCode/Market-to-Market-Chicago/README.md

     (env) $ pip install -r requirements.txt

-## Running

 Generate a secret key and pipe the output to a file.
-Change the newly created file's permissions to `rw-------`, or `600`.
-Note that you will need to add the file to `.gitignore` if you name it something other than `secret.txt` and choose to keep it in the repository.
-Also, your directory structure will likely differ from the one used by `SECRET_KEY_FILE` in `pharmasseuse/settings.py`.
-Change the path to `secret.txt` in `SECRET_KEY_FILE` in `pharmasseuse/settings.py` to match your system's directory structure.
+Change the newly created file's permissions to `rw-------`, or `0600`.
+Note that you will need to add the file to `.gitignore` if you keep it somewhere other than `$BASE_DIR/auth`.
+Also, your directory structure will likely differ from the one used by `SECRET_KEY_FILE` in `mtm/settings.py`.
+Change the path to `secret.txt` in `SECRET_KEY_FILE` in `mtm/settings.py` to match your system's directory structure.

     $ mkdir auth
     $ python generate_secret_key.py > auth/secret.txt
     $ sudo chmod 600 secret.txt

-Alternatively, export it as an environment variable and edit `pharmasseuse/settings.py` to read the string that way.
+Alternatively, export it as an environment variable and edit `mtm/settings.py` to read the string that way.

     $ export SECRET_KEY=$(python generate_secret_key.py)

 In `settings.py`, change

     HOME = os.environ.get('HOME')
-    SECRET_KEY_FILE = '%s/pharmasseuse/auth/secret.txt' % HOME
+    SECRET_KEY_FILE = '%s/mtm/auth/secret.txt' % HOME
     with open(SECRET_KEY_FILE, 'r', encoding='utf8') as f:
         content = f.readline()
     SECRET_KEY = content